 Without an awareness of fair and environmentally friendly production, there would be no demand for sustainable products.
-As a manufacturer, we serve as a role model for responsible outdoor experiences that our customers can also appreciate through our communications.
+As a manufacturer, we serve as a role model for responsible outdoor experiences that our customers can also sense through our communications.

 The VAUDE CI consists of various elements:

 We implement these rules not only in content, but also in our choice of means of communication.
 For environmental considerations, we try to replace print products with digital media as much as possible.
 This has helped us to reduce our paper consumption.
-In addition, emissions due to paper consumption are offset.
+In addition, emissions due to paper consumption are compensated.